USC vs. Arizona NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- USC and its opponents have combined to score more than 56.5 points in four of seven games this season.
+- USC and its opponents have combined to put up more than 56.5 points in four of seven games this season.

-- Arizona's games have gone over 56.5 points in just one opportunity this season.
+- Arizona's games have gone over 56.5 points in only one opportunity this season.

-- The two teams combine to score 44.2 points per game, 12.3 less than the total in this contest.
+- The combined points per game average of the two teams, 44.2, is 12.3 points fewer than Saturday's over/under.

-- This contest's over/under is 1.8 points lower than the 58.3 these two squads combine to give up per game in 2021.
+- This contest's over/under is 1.8 points fewer than the 58.3 these two squads combine to give up per game in 2021.

-- Trojans games this season feature an average total of 57.3 points, a number 0.8 points higher than Saturday's over/under.
+- The average total in Trojans games this season is 57.3, 0.8 points above Saturday's total of 56.5.

-- In 2021, games involving the Wildcats have averaged a total of 52.1 points, 4.4 fewer than this game's set over/under.
+- The 56.5 total in this game is 4.4 points above the 52.1 average total in Wildcats games this season.

 USC Stats and Trends

-- USC has played seven games, with three wins against the spread.

-- USC's games this year have gone over the total in three out of seven opportunities (42.9%).
+- USC's games this year have hit the over on three of seven set point totals (42.9%).

-- USC is 2-0 against the spread and 2-0 overall in games when it records more than 30.4 points.
+- USC is 2-0 against the spread and 2-0 overall this season when the team records more than 30.4 points.

-- In games that USC totals more than 362.3 yards, the team is 3-4 against the spread and 3-4 overall.
+- USC is 3-4 against the spread and 3-4 overall when the team picks up more than 362.3 yards.

 - The Trojans have turned the ball over eight more times (13 total) than the Wildcats have forced a turnover (5) this season.